KevinBreurken/HvA-Project-FYS-Buddy/readme.md

 For any questions, please refer to the git maintainers for this project.

 # EER:
-The EER can be found in the poject's directory.
+The EER can be found in the project's directory.

 # Login: